nova-labs/meetup2apricot/docs/user-manual/configuration.rst

 The configuration script includes sensitive authorization data, so allow access only to the user running meetup2apricot.
-(The sample configuration script contains no sensitive data.)
+(The sample configuration script contains sanitized data.)

 For example, this chmod command gives the user read and write permissions, and removes permissions from group members and other users: